Energie Cottbus: Promotion failed – squad in transition!

 - Can Moustfa (Ahlen)

-coach Claus-Dieter Wollitz faces a huge challenge to put together a powerful team for the upcoming season, especially in central defense.
-Three test players were also present at the start of training: Leon Guwara (28, FC Ingolstadt), Justin Butler (24, without contract) and Max Böhnke (21, Aubstadt), who apply for a place in the team.
+Coach Claus-Dieter Wollitz faces a huge challenge in putting together a powerful team for the upcoming season, especially in central defense.
+Three trial players were also present at the start of training: Leon Guwara (28, FC Ingolstadt), Justin Butler (24, free of contract) and Max Böhnke (21, Aubstadt), who are applying for a place in the team.

-important decisions were also made in the organizational area.
-Coach Claus-Dieter Wollitz has extended his contract as a trainer and sporting director to set the course for the future of the association.
+Important decisions were also made in the organizational area.
+Coach Claus-Dieter Wollitz has extended his contract as coach and sporting director in order to set the course for the club's future.
 At the same time, Dominik Pelivan was able to extend his contract, but details are not yet known.
-The corresponding club contracts with Yannik Möker, Joshua Putze and Maximilian Pronichev are not continued, which further drives the change in the squad.
+The corresponding club contracts with Yannik Möker, Joshua Putze and Maximilian Pronichev will also not be continued, which will further drive the change in the squad.

 But not everything is negative.
-Positive news brings the upcoming renovation measures at the LEAG Energie Stadium, which were decided by the Brandenburg state parliament.
-In 2025 and 2026, the stadium each received one million euros, which could significantly strengthen the club in its infrastructure, such as MAZ-Online reported.
+The upcoming renovation measures at the LEAG Energie Stadium, which were decided by the Brandenburg state parliament, bring positive news.
+The stadium will receive one million euros in each of 2025 and 2026, which could significantly strengthen the club's infrastructure maz online reported.

-If you label the situation as a time of change, it quickly becomes clear that Energie Cottbus faces major challenges.
-The next few months will be decisive to see whether those responsible take the necessary steps to realize the return to the upper leagues.
+If you label the situation as a time of change, it quickly becomes clear that Energie Cottbus is facing major challenges.
+The next few months will be crucial to see whether those in charge take the necessary steps to make a return to the top leagues a reality.
 Let's go, Cottbus!